Stephanie K Brownell

 she/her/hers or they/them/theirs

 Stephanie is a 2018 Sewanee Conference Tennessee Williams Scholar, a member of the Dramatists Guild of America, and an alumna of residencies and fellowships nationwide including Company One’s PlayLab, the O’Neill National Playwrights Conference Kennedy Center Fellows, Ensemble Studio Theatre’s New York Theatre Intensives, and Taleamor Park Residency.
-She is a winner of the National Partners of the American Theatre Playwriting Excellence Award, a Gary Garrison Award national finalist, and the UT WomenWorks 2015 runner up.
-Her play She Eats Apples has been produced by Boston Playwrights’ Theater, Breaking Barriers Theater Education Program, and Queensboro Community College.
+They are a winner of the National Partners of the American Theatre Playwriting Excellence Award, a Gary Garrison Award national finalist, and the UT WomenWorks 2015 runner up.
+Their play She Eats Apples has been produced by Boston Playwrights’ Theater, Breaking Barriers Theater Education Program, and Queensboro Community College.
 Chop has received development through Boston Playwrights’ Theater’s Breaking Ground Series and Artists’ Theater of Boston’s Summer Happenings.
 “Eskimo Pie” was produced by the KNOW Theatre Company and Elements Theater, in addition to several readings.
-Most recently, her play “A House of a Different Color” was produced as a part of This Place/Displaced, a theatrical challenge to gentrification, by Artists’ Theater of Boston.
+Most recently, their play “A House of a Different Color” was produced as a part of This Place/Displaced, a theatrical challenge to gentrification, by Artists’ Theater of Boston.